Everything you Need to Know About Buying a Life Insurance PolicySubmitted by Heath Wealth Management - Elijah Heath on June 11th, 2020

 - Find a reliable life insurance specialist with whom to work.
 They will take on the responsibility of getting you from application to policy issue with the least amount of friction.
 They can also be invaluable during times when you need any sort of service on your policy.

 - Buy from the best.
-Make sure you submit your application with a company that is highly rated for their financial strength and claims paying ability.
+Make sure you submit your application with a company that is highly rated for its financial strength and claims-paying ability.
 Check their ratings from A.M.
-Best (A rated or better) and Standard & Poor’s’ (AA rated or better).
+Best (A-rated or better) and Standard & Poor’s’ (AA rated or better).